 Let’s Encrypt has issued more than 10,000,000 certificates to date

-Since Let's Encrypt was officially launched in May of this year, the milestones have been coming thick and fast: Two million, five million, then recently the ten millionth certificate.
-However, these figures are not synonymous with ten million sites encrypted via Let's Encrypt certificates.
+Since Let’s Encrypt was officially launched in May this year, the milestones have been coming thick and fast: Two million, five million, then recently the ten millionth certificate.
+However, these figures are not synonymous with ten million sites encrypted via Let’s Encrypt certificates.
 Rather, the actual figure must be approached from several angles.

-On April 23, 2016, just a few days before the official launch, Let's Encrypt was able to issue its two millionth certificate.
-Just 19 days later, on May 9, the three million mark was reached.
-By the third of June, there were already four million certificates, and the five million mark was reached on June 19.
-By the end of July, the figure had risen to seven million and currently Let's Encrypt has issued 10.86 million certificates, more than twice as many as in mid-June.
+On 23 April 2016, just a few days before the official launch, Let’s Encrypt was able to issue its two millionth certificate.
+Just 19 days later, on 9 May, the three million mark was reached.
+By the third of June, there were already four million certificates, and the five million mark was reached on 19 June.
+By the end of July, the figure had risen to seven million and currently Let’s Encrypt has issued 10.86 million certificates, more than twice as many as in mid-June.
 That sounds like a brilliant start.
 But what is actually behind this figure?

 Almost half of the ten million certificates issued have expired